 Cycling is great for your health and a great way to reduce your transport costs.
-And as cycling helps you to avoid the traffic jams and parking difficulties, it's often the fastest way to reach your destination door-to-door!
+It helps you to avoid the traffic jams and parking difficulties and is often the fastest way to reach your destination door-to-door!

 There are many cycle routes across the borough, mostly using less busy residential streets.
 These routes are as direct as the major arterial roads and are much more pleasant and safe.

 We want to make cycling as easy as possible for residents.
 We’ve secured £2million from Transport for London (TfL) to help deliver improved cycle routes in the borough which will help integrate our routes into a wider London cycling grid.